From the World Heritage inscription for the Archaeological Site of Delphi:

 Due to the immense level of influence that the Archaeological Site of Delphi had on the ancient civilization, it also grew at a rapid rate.
 From a small village, it developed into an imposing depository of some of the best architectural and artistic monuments in ancient Greece.
 Many of these architectural features and remains are still standing today for the visitors to witness during a tour of the Archaeological Site of Delphi.

 Since the discovery of the Archaeological Site of Delphi, many excavations were done at the site.
 These excavations managed to unearth several settlements with some dating back to the Neolithic era.
-Meanwhile, there are also some other evidence that point to the site being in use from the Mycenaean period or around 1600 BC.
+Meanwhile, there is also some other evidence that point to the site being in use from the Mycenaean period or around 1600 BC.
 The ruins at the Archaeological Site of Delphi are witness to the pinnacle of the site that took place in the 6th c.
 BC.

 The Oracle of Delphi served many important functions during the height of this town at the ancient civilization.
 They held various cultural events, festivals, and athletic games.
 Aside from providing a venue for cultural affairs, the Archaeological Site of Delphi has evolved and wanted to expand its sanctuary.
 Therefore, temples, theaters, a stadium, and more ornate treasuries were built on its site.
 The following are some of the most prominent edifices that had been built on this site: